compsult/MenuOptions/docs/source/FAQ.rst

 How can I create a vertical scroll bar for large lists?
 -------------------------------------------------------
 Below is an example.
-Whenever you specify a `Height <SelectParams.html#height>`_ that is less than the height of the select list dropdown, a vertical scroll bar will be created.
+Whenever you specify a `Height <SelectParams.html#height>`_ that is less than the height of the mulit-column autocomplete dropdown, a vertical scroll bar will be created.

 .. code-block:: javascript